Ann Piché is a photo-based artist in Ottawa, Canada.

 My work begins in that moment of tension, where curiosity meets uncertainty.
 Where perception bridges knowledge and experience.

 As the first woman electronic technician hired by the Royal Canadian Mounted Police (RCMP), I worked within systems defined by precision, structure and measurable outcomes.
-That experience revealed the strength and limitations of scientific thinking; a that tension continues to shape my work.
+That experience revealed the strength and limitations of scientific thinking; that tension continues to shape my work.

 Exploring photographic abstraction and in-camera experimental techniques, my images are not software generated.
 They are created physically, through the manipulation of light, materials, and movement using custom sets I build in my studio.
-This commitment to the material process is central to my process, allowing complex and intangible ideas to take on a physical form.
+This commitment to the material is central to my practice, allowing complex and intangible ideas to take on a physical form.

 I am grateful for financial support from the City of Ottawa, the Ontario Arts Council, The Fields Institute for Research in Mathematical Sciences and the Jackman Humanities Institute, University of Toronto.